RhysTyler112/Back-End-Development-Project/README.md

 ## Messages

-Message appear om the screen to let the user know a certain action has been furfilled.
-This confirming they have signed in or out and the status of thier bookings.
+Messages appear on the screen to let the user know a certain action has been fulfilled.
+This confirms they have signed in or out and the status of their bookings.

 <summary>Signed In</summary>
 <br>